-Swift become the first company to make major design advances by carrying out a more scientific approach to design and manufacturing.
-Wind tunnel testing linked to extended road tests and computer modelling lead to the launch of the Cottingham range, the first caravan to feature a built in aerofoil on the roof.
+Swift becomes the first company to make major technological advances by employing a more scientific approach to design and manufacturing.
+Wind tunnel testing, extended road tests and computer modelling lead to the launch of the Cottingham range, the first caravan to feature a roof with built-in aerofoil.

 Increased demand also leads to further expansion of the factory to 80,000 sq ft.

 A period of major expansion within the Group.
-In house GRP (Glass Reinforced Plastic) make Swift the only manufacturer to have this facility which will revolutionise product design.
+In-house GRP (glass reinforced plastic) makes Swift the only manufacturer to have this facility, which will revolutionise product design.

-The company designs its first motorhome prototype and then launches into the motorhome market with the coachbuilt Kon-tiki which is an instant success, not only in the UK but also in Sweden and Denmark.
+The company designs its first motorhome prototype and launches into the motorhome market with the coachbuilt Kon-tiki, an instant success in the UK as well as Sweden and Denmark.

 1984 - 1985

-During this period Swift also acquire Burstwick Transport, a specialist caravan and motorhome transport company.
-This gives Swift total control over the manufacturing and distribution of its products to dealers, another industry first.
+Swift acquires Burstwick Transport, a specialist caravan and motorhome transport company.
+In another industry first, this gives the Group total control over the manufacturing and distribution of its products to dealers.

 1986 - 1988

-Swift acquire Cotswold Coachcraft, adding a coachbuilt luxury touring brand to the stable.
+Swift acquires Cotswold Coachcraft, adding a luxury coachbuilt touring brand to the stable.

-Swift ends the decade as the number two tourer manufacturer with production over 5,000 units, over 500 staff and factory space of over 212,000 sq ft.
+Swift ends the decade as the number two tourer manufacturer with production in excess of 5,000 units, over 500 staff and factory space of over 212,000 sq ft.